Liberum Capital Reaffirms “Buy” Rating for The City Pub Group (LON:CPC)

-Liberum Capital restated their buy rating on shares of The City Pub Group (LON:CPC) in a research report released on Monday morning, Price Targets.com reports.
-The firm currently has a GBX 160 ($2.09) target price on the stock.
+Liberum Capital reaffirmed their buy rating on shares of The City Pub Group (LON:CPC) in a research report report published on Monday morning, Price Targets.com reports.
+They currently have a GBX 160 ($2.09) price objective on the stock.

-Separately, Berenberg Bank restated a hold rating and issued a GBX 135 ($1.76) price objective on shares of The City Pub Group in a report on Tuesday, June 8th.
+Separately, Berenberg Bank reaffirmed a hold rating and issued a GBX 135 ($1.76) target price on shares of The City Pub Group in a report on Tuesday, June 8th.

 The City Pub Group plc, together with its subsidiaries, owns, operates, and manages an estate of pubs.
 The company's pub estate comprises 45 free houses located primarily in London, Cathedral cities, and market towns.
 Its portfolio primarily consists of freehold and managed pubs that provide a range of drinks and food tailored for its pubs' customers.